sshmind/fintech-code-challenge/README.md

 ```sh
 http://127.0.0.1:8000/api/buy-stock-v2/
 ```
-And for the final answer of the user operation, you should check the celery logs...
+And for the final answer of the user operation in buy-stock-v2 api, you should check the celery logs...